jwmarshall/django-twoscoops-project/README.rst

 django-twoscoops-project
 ========================

-A project template for Django 1.5.
+A project template for Django 1.5 with built-in support for Vagrant and Chef.

 To use this project follow these steps: